 - has retired on a pension from the Ministry of Defence

-Each year schools are required to publish a Pupil Premium Strategy Statement detailing how they have allocated their Pupil Premium Grant and the impact of the Grant in the previous year.
-This year the Pupil Premium Statement also includes details of the Recovery Premium, an additional one-off fund provided as part of a package to support educational recovery after the disruption caused to face-to-face learning during the Covid-19 pandemic.
+Each year schools are required to publish a Pupil Premium Strategy Statement detailing how they have allocated their Pupil Premium Fund and the impact of the fund in the previous year.
+This year the Pupil Premium Statement also includes details of the Recovery Premium, an additional fund provided as part of a package to support educational recovery after the disruption during the Covid-19 pandemic.

 The below documents give details of our provision: